Terms and conditions

 10. Consultations

-11. Withdrawl of services
+11. Withdrawal of services

 We reserve the right to withdraw any services at any time with a full or partial refund of your deposit.